cgpayne/electropsychographer/README.md

 To assess the random forest model, we used a stratified 5-fold cross validation, and averaged the following metrics for analysis: accuracy, precision, recall, and F1-score (the harmonic mean of the precision and recall).
 Since the data is unbalanced, we focus on the F1-score and use the `RandomForestClassifier(class_weight="balanced")` balanced classifier, and used a stratified K-fold CV to keep the ratio of HC to SZ consistent.
 To optimize the hyper-parameters of the random forest (that is, the size of the random forest and the depth of the decision trees), we used the `RandomizedSearchCV` from `sklearn.model_selection`.

-As a control, we wanted to beat a model which predicted all 1's (ie, SZ's), which gave an F1-score of approximately 0.75 per fold.
-We decided to run all three conditions to see if any of them had a good signature in distinguishing between HC's and SZ's, and we expected condition where the button press had resulting tones to give the best signature. **However, all three conditions did not give a signature which beat the control**.
+As a control, we wanted to beat a model which predicted all 1's (ie, SZ's, which the data was unbalanced towards, 49 to 32), which gave an F1-score of approximately 0.75 per fold.
+We decided to run all three conditions to see if any of them had a good signature in distinguishing between HC's and SZ's, and we expected the condition where the button presses had resulting tones to give the best signature, because this would train the brain's suppression of its response to the expected stimuli more dramatically. **However, all three conditions did not give a signature which beat the control**.

 For condition 1, the metrics worked out to: